The last loft conversion in Dumbo.

 - 19. Gleason's Gym

-- FIG 4. — Brick & Timber Eighteen loft homes are distributed in the 1898 round arch style building from the Garden level through 6.
+- FIG 6. — Brick & Timber Eighteen Brick and Timber loft homes are distributed in the 1898 round arch style building from the Garden level through 6.
 These homes feature painted brick and exposed wood beams and columns as well as large windows and high ceilings.

 Alloy is a real estate development company based in Dumbo.
 We work here and we live here.
 As members of the community, we are committed to making the experience and quality of our work meaningful and mindful of its surroundings for residents and for our neighbors.
 Integral to our approach is the celebration and support of communities through direct engagement and collaboration.
 We believe in making work in the built environment that has enduring and recognizable value.
 We are equally proud of the values our work reflects.

-This is our fifth bulding in DumboSee more work
+This is our fifth building in DumboSee more work

 Alloy with partner Monadnock acquired the last waterfront site in DUMBO through a public RFP process in late 2013.
 Situated entirely within Brooklyn Bridge Park, One John Street features spectacular bridge and river views from all 42 apartments, full service amenities, an annex for the Brooklyn Children's Museum and retail facing the park.
 Construction started in Summer 2014 and was completed in Summer 2016.
 Since completion it was LEED Gold Certified and has won numerous design awards from SARA NY, AIANY COTE, AIA NY State, Architect's Newspaper and the Building Brooklyn Award.